Bicycle paths, elasticae and sub-Riemannian geometry: Wider Context

-{\em Are all occurrences of elasticae and Euler solitons in \sR geometries related?} There is a \sR submersion from the Cartan group onto the Engel group, so that the space of Engel geodesics embed into the space of Cartan geodesics by horizontal lift.
+{\em Are all these occurrences of elasticae and Euler solitons in \sR geometries related?} There is a \sR submersion from the Cartan group onto the Engel group, so that the space of Engel geodesics embed into the space of Cartan geodesics by horizontal lift.
 Similarly, the space of flat Martinet geodesics embed into the space of Engel geodesics.
 The bike configuration space $Q = \SEt$ can be constructed as a circle bundle associated to the hyperbolic rolling space $\PSLt \times \R^2$, viewed as a principal $\PSLt$ bundle, and this fact and its related geometry allows us to embed the bike geodesics into the hyperbolic rolling geodesics.
 See the last paragraph of Section \ref{subsec:bike transport} below.
-Beyond these relations, we do not know if the ubiquitous occurrence of elasticae in \sR geometry is a coincidence or the tip of something deeper.
+We leave the possibility of uncovering relations between the other pairs of geometries and of some deeper reason underlying the ubiquity of elasticae in \sR geometry to future researchers.